sourcegraph/handbook/content/departments/engineering/design/brand_guidelines/color.md

 ### Primary colors

-Our colors express our commitment to being a welcoming, vibrant, and accessible brand.
+Our colors express our commitment to being an inspiring, vibrant, and accessible brand.
 The palette is simple and flexible allowing for application across business segments while maintaining unity.

 <style>
   .color-palette {